Frequently Asked Questions

 Another consideration is that private market investments may not have as much readily available information, in public markets companies have to hold regular shareholder meetings and release data, like corporate earnings, at set times.
 Those obligations often do not exist for alternative assets.

+Non-U.S. Investors are eligible to invest on the Upmarket platform in accordance with the requirements of their country of origin.
 Non-U.S. Investors are eligible to invest on the Upmarket platform as well.

 Yes.
 For more details about international eligibility please consult our product pages which detail investor eligibility on an offering-by-offering basis, or contact UpMarket’s Investor Relations team.